-Summer has arrived at last and with it comes the prospect of (as we see) warmer drier weather which gives you the chance to get out there and do a bit of work but also take a moment or two (but no more!) to enjoy the fruits of your labours from earlier in the year.
+Summer has officially arrived (at last) and with it comes the prospect of warmer drier weather which gives you the chance to get out there and do a bit of work but also take a moment or two (but no more!) to enjoy the fruits of your labours from earlier in the year.
 Keep an eye on the watering and the weeds both of which will need plenty of attention at this month.

 Things to do:

 - If you have a hanging baskets or plants in pots, turn them a bit every week as this encourages even growth.

 - If you don’t have hanging baskets, not to worry there is still still plenty of time to get some going.